 - Do not use paper towels because they will not remove scratches and may even cause them.
 Stick with micro-fiber type of cloth.

-Sanitizing Acrylic and Plexiglas Panels to Protect Against COVID-19
+Sanitizing Acrylic and Plexiglass Panels to Protect Against COVID-19

 - Wipe down your acrylic panel as often as possible, at least between each shift, but ideally multiple times throughout the day.
 We suggest using cleaning wipes with at least 70% alcohol, hydrogen peroxide, bleach, isopropyl alcohol or ethyl alcohol, or other acrylic approved disinfectants.